Combined oral contraceptive pill- first prescription

 Non-enzyme-inducing antibacterial. | Women should be advised that no additional contraception is required. |

-Short course (two months or less) of enzyme-inducing antibacterials rifampicin or rifabutin. | Women are advised to continue taking the COC pill and use additional precautions.
+Short course (two months or less) of enzyme-inducing antibacterials rifampicin or rifabutin. | Women are advised to continue taking the COC pill and use additional precautions such as condoms, or a one-off depot injection.
 Monophasic 21-day pills should be taken either as an extended regimen (continue packets without a break until 3-4 days of BTB occurs, then have 4-day pill-free interval) or a tricycling regimen (three packets without a break then a 4-day pill-free interval).
 Additional contraception should be continued for 28 days after stopping the rifampicin/rifabutin. |

 Long-term course of enzyme-inducing antibacterials rifampicin or rifabutin. | Should be advised to use an alternative, non-hormonal method where possible (very potent enzyme inducers). |

 Other enzyme-inducing drugs, including anticonvulsants, St John's wort, etc. | Short course: advice is as per that above for rifampicin/rifabutin.
 Long course: women should be encouraged to use alternative methods of contraception.
-If, having considered alternatives, they still choose the COC pill, the patient should be advised of the increased risk of pregnancy.
-Should use a preparation containing at least 50 micrograms of oestrogen.
-Tricycling or extended regimens as above should be used.
-If BTB occurs on 50 micrograms, the dose should be increased to a maximum of 70 micrograms. |
+If, having considered alternatives, they still choose the COC pill, the patient should be advised of the increased risk of pregnancy and consideration should be given to using a combination of pills to give at least 50 micrograms of oestrogen, whilst explaining that this is still not reliable as a contraceptive and that condoms should also be used..
+Tricycling or extended regimens as above should be used. |

 Antiretroviral therapies. | Those women on ritonavir-boosted protease inhibitors should be advised to use alternative methods of contraception. |

-Ulipristal acetate. | Women should be advised to start the COC 5 days after taking ulipristal acetate, and to use a barrier method of contraception (such as condoms) for this time and the next 7 days (9 days if taking Qlaira®. |
+Ulipristal acetate. | Women should be advised to start the COC 5 days after taking ulipristal acetate, and to use a barrier method of contraception (such as condoms) for this time and the next 7 days (9 days if taking Qlaira). |

 Women on medication which may interact with the contraceptive pill should be advised to carry out a pregnancy test and seek medical advice if there is a very light or no withdrawal bleed.
 They should also seek advice if they have BTB, which may indicate reduced efficacy in this situation.

 Other medications may cause lack of efficacy of the contraceptive pill by causing side-effects such as diarrhoea or vomiting.
 Women on the anti-obesity pill, orlistat, who experience severe diarrhoea, for example, are advised to use additional contraceptive precautions, as there is a theoretical risk of lack of absorption.
+The GLP-1 agonist tirzepatide, used for weight loss, may reduce oral contraceptive efficacy for the first month after starting or after altering the dose.
+An alternative should be used during this time.

 Concomitant administration of the COC pill with some medications may increase levels.
 This may be the case with theophylline, and levels should be monitored.
 Tacrolimus levels may also be increased, and effect should be monitored.

-If the woman is not currently using a regular method of contraception or using a barrier method (such as condoms):
+If the woman is not currently using a regular method of contraception

 She can start the COC pill on day 1 of the menstrual cycle and no additional contraception is required.